 Photo Credit: Shutterstock.

-Salt, a precious commodity in ancient times, was highly valued for its uses in preserving food and as an antiseptic.
-Scarce sources of salt led to the establishment of trade routes connecting salt-rich areas to other settlements.
-The Roman Via Salaria and the Old Salt Road were prominent routes known for transporting salt.
+In ancient times, salt was a highly prized commodity valued for its ability to preserve food and its antiseptic properties.
+The scarcity of salt sources prompted the development of trade routes connecting salt-rich regions to other settlements.
+The Roman Via Salaria and the Old Salt Road were well-known pathways used for the transportation of salt.

 A Wealth of Salt